semgr8ns/semgr8s/docs/usage.md

 #### Typical patterns

+Below, we share a few common and helpful patterns.

 ##### Restrict to resource type

 In order to restrict a rule to only certain resource types, simply prepend a `pattern-inside` expression for the desired resource type.